 Bachelor of Science (BS): Health Administration Degree Overview

 A Bachelor of Science in Health Administration degree program takes four years to complete.
 This program provides aspiring healthcare administrators with the skills necessary to assume management and supervisory roles within healthcare organizations.
-Students can earn up to 124 credits while learning about managing people and resources, healthcare laws and trends in healthcare.
-In addition, they can gain hands-on experience working alongside trained healthcare professionals in the field.
-Some programs offer online study options.

 - Health information systems

 Popular Career Options

 While a master's degree is generally required for some positions within larger healthcare providers, a bachelor's degree could qualify individuals for administrative work in some settings.
 Common careers include:

 - Human resources specialist

 - Health insurance specialist

 Fast growth at a rate of 23% is expected for medical and health services manager employment from 2012-2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 These healthcare managers were paid a median annual wage of $92,810 in May 2014.